morningspace/kubemacro/docs/contributing.md

 ### Contribute macro to KubeMacro Hub

-[KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/) is designed as a central place for people to exchange their awesome kubectl macros across the Kubernetes community.
+[KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/) is designed as a central place for people to exchange their awesome kube macros across the Kubernetes community.
 Welcome to contribute your own macro to KubeMacro Hub, so other people can be benefit from your work too.
 You can also look through the GitHub [issues](https://github.com/morningspace/kubemacro-hub/issues).
 Anything tagged with [“help wanted”](https://github.com/morningspace/kubemacro-hub/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) is open to you to implement.

 To contribute to KubeMacro Hub is easy.
 KubeMacro Hub has a [GitHub repository](http://github.com/morningspace/kubemacro-hub) and all macros hosted on KubeMacro Hub can be found in `macros/bin` directory in this repository.
 You can fork this repository, write your own macro in your repository, then submit a pull request and ask for review.
 When you pass the review and get the macro code merged.
 You will see your macro available very soon on the left side of the page on [KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/).